Welcome to Barbados cruise port guide! (Post updated: October 2023)

 Beach chairs and umbrellas are available for rental, as well as some water sports activities.
 Access to the beach is free, however, you can book the Crane Resort day pass redeemable at their bar and restaurants.
 A day pass allows you to use the elevator and the stairs that lead down onto the main beach.

-Crane beach is located on the southeast of the island, approximately 23 km/14 miles from Barbados cruise port.
-The ride takes about 35 minutes and a taxi from the cruise port costs approximately $27 each way.
+Crane Beach is located on the southeast of the island, approximately 23 km/14 miles from Barbados cruise port.
+The ride takes about 35 minutes.
 You can also take a bus 12D from Fairchild Street Terminal (Barbados downtown) to Crane (Collington Drive).

 Insider tip: Due to the location of the beach, the currents are strong and the beach is not advisable for families with small kids and non-swimmers.